tobua/instl/README.md

 - Theme **⌘KT**: and select `Light+`.
 - Layout: Disable `View → Show Minimap`, `View → Show Breadcrumbs` and `View → Appearance → Show Status Bar` (If any of the extensions don't work check the status bar).
 - Settings **⌘[Comma]**: Check `Text Editor → FormattingText Editor → Format On Save` to format the code with the Prettier extension.
   - 🥷 Mode: Turn `Text Editor → Line Numbers` off, uncheck `Text Editor → Folding` and uncheck `Text Editor → Glyph Margin`.
+Click the dots next to explorer on the top-left and uncheck all.
 - Usage
   - Toggle the Terminal with **⌘J**.
   - Select multiple cursors with **⌥[Click]**.